kksgandhi/personal_site/index.md

 How can we get players to [[reflective games|reflect]] and think [[critical thinking|critically]] about themselves and the world they live in?

-I study play, with a focus on social impact.
-I'm a 6th year PhD student with the wonderful [Seth Cooper](http://www.khoury.neu.edu/home/scooper/) (Northeastern University Department of Computer Science).
-I got started in undergrad, where I [[Coll 182|taught a course that used games to teach philosophy]].
+In my PhD I studied play, with a focus on social impact.
+Now — as a professor of Game Design at University of Tampa — I'm broadening out into general CS, education, and games research.

-My CS background has given me a strong base in programming, and through my research, I've gained expertise in game design, pedagogy, working with children, and user research.

-I'll be looking for jobs in the fall and would love to get connected — I'm interested in educational technology: design, user research, programming, and product management all appeal to me.
-I'm also looking to teach computer science / game design at the university level.
+I'm always looking for research projects and industry collaborations, both for me and my students.
+Feel free to reach out!

  - [[projects|Projects]]
  - [[publications|Publications]]